dealii/code-gallery/Quasi_static_Finite_strain_Compressible_Elasticity/README.md

 ![Problem geometry](./doc/problem_setup.png)

-Note that we perform a three-dimensional computation as two-dimensional elasticity corresponds to neither plane-strain nor plane-stress conditions.
+Note that we perform a three-dimensional computation as, for this particular formulation, the two-dimensional case corresponds to neither plane-strain nor plane-stress conditions.

 ## Requirements